Lash lift home care

-Touching lashes and getting them should be avoided until the polymerization process is complete.
-Failing to do so will decrease lash retention because cyanoacrylate has not yet reached its full strength yet and interfering with the polymerization process will prevent it from curing properly.
+Touching lashes and getting them wet should be avoided until the polymerization process is complete.
+Failing to do so will decrease lash retention because cyanoacrylate has yet to reach its full strength, and interfering with the polymerization process will prevent it from curing properly.

-This means that if you don’t use Superbonder at the end of lash application you should not do a post-treatment wash to avoid weakening glue bonds.
-Also, recommend to your customers to avoid touching their lashes and getting them wet for the first 24h hours.
+If you don’t use Superbonder at the end of the lash application, you should not do a post-treatment wash to avoid weakening glue bonds.
+Also, recommend that your customers avoid touching their lashes and getting them wet for the first 24h hours.

 After 24h post treatment

-The most important part of lash extensions home care is washing them every night with a foamy lash wash.
-Avoiding washing lashes will lead to loss of retention and can lead to various lash diseases, most commonly Blepharitis.
-It’s important to use a lash foam that’s been made specifically for lash extensions to ensure that lashes actually become as clean as needed and that the ingredients of the lash foam don’t have a negative impact on lash adhesive’s retention.
+The essential part of lash extensions home care is washing them every night with a foamy lash wash.
+Avoiding washing lashes will lead to loss of retention and various lash diseases, most commonly Blepharitis.
+It’s important to use a lash foam that’s been made for lash extensions to ensure that lashes become as clean as needed and that the lash foam ingredients don’t negatively impact lash adhesive’s retention.
 Avoid making lash shampoo from baby shampoo because:

-- It’s irritating for eyes!
-It includes a numbing agent so that you don’t feel the irritation, but the irritation is still there!
-There is lots of information available about this, click here to read.
+- It’s irritating for the eyes!
+It includes a numbing agent so you don’t feel the irritation, but it is still there!

-- It reacts with lash adhesive so can reduce retention
+- It reacts with lash adhesive so that it can reduce retention.

 The best lash foam for daily use is pH balanced.
-I recommend making lash shampoo from concentrate and selling it to customers to make noticeable extra income (price per foamer is MUCH lower compared to ready-made lash shampoos).
-If you don’t retail a lash cleanser, you have no control over what your customers will use at home.
+I recommend making lash shampoo from concentrate and selling it to customers to make noticeable extra income (the price per foamer is MUCH lower than ready-made lash shampoos).
+If you don’t retail a lash cleanser, you cannot control what your customers will use at home.

-Because of their density lash extensions collect much more dust, dirt and sebum compared to natural lashes.
+Because of their density, lash extensions collect much more dust, dirt, and sebum than natural lashes.
 It’s better to wash them with a cashmere brush instead of just hands because the long soft bristles of the brush clean all of the debris out much more efficiently than hands.

-I recommend educating all your customers about this as non-professionals often don’t know much about it any many people still believe that avoiding washing extensions will increase retention!
-Customers with very oily skin should wash their lashes with lash shampoo twice a day to avoid build-up and closing of the volume fans.
+I recommend educating all your customers about this, as non-professionals often don’t know much about it, and many people still believe that avoiding washing extensions will increase retention!
+Customers with very oily skin should wash their lashes with lash shampoo twice daily to prevent build-up and closing of the volume fans.

 I recommend adding the price of a foam cleanser + cashmere brush to your full set prices and not charging customers extra.
-Like this your customers are more likely to start taking proper care of their lashes immediately and they will also more likely continue buying the product from you in the future.
-Every once in a while, check in with your customers to see if they still have lash shampoo left.
+Like this, your customers are more likely to start taking proper care of their lashes immediately and will be more likely to continue buying the product from you in the future.
+Occasionally, check in with your customers to see if they still have lash shampoo left.
 This will increase your retail sales + ensure that customers keep using a great lash wash instead of drugstore bought.

-It’s also important to brush lashes daily to keep them looking neat.
-I recommend either giving them the brush you used during the treatment for free or offering cute blinged out lash wands for sale.
+It’s also essential to brush lashes daily to keep them looking neat.
+I recommend giving them the brush you used during the treatment for free or offering cute blinged-out lash wands for sale.

 To elevate how professionally your customers perceive your business, I’d recommend retailing personalized products with your brand logo.
 The best place to order them is Beyoutiful Wandz (USA).
-They have very low MOQs, high quality products and reliable delivery & customer support.
-Ordering products from Asia can often result in monetary loss because there are a lot of scammers.
+They have very low MOQs, high-quality products, and reliable delivery & customer support.
+However, ordering products from Asia can often result in monetary loss because there are a lot of scammers.
 Also, the quality of the products is lower and unstable.

 Visit: Beyoutiful Wandz